14 Powerful Images Of Black Women On The Front Lines Of The Coronavirus Pandemic

 13

-NEW ORLEANS, LA - MARCH 17: On March 11th, 2020, workers at Paul Habans Charter School in New Orleans, Louisiana handed out supplies ,including food, books and computers, to students and the community.
+NEW ORLEANS, LA - MARCH 17: Paul Habans Charter School hands out supplies including food, books and computers to students and the community as Louisiana schools close for one month due to the spread of coronavirus (COVID-19) on March 17, 2020 in New Orleans, Louisiana.
+The World Health Organization declared COVID-19 a global pandemic on March 11.
+(Photo by Chris Graythen/Getty Images)